terryyounghk/qmk_userspace/readme.md

 ![36-keys layout - Key-specific Combos Example #2](./docs/terryyounghk-36keys-qmk-combos-key-specific-02-20230128-01.png)

-There are more combos in `combos.def`, including those that output words and phrases I frequently use but too lazy to type over and over again...
+There are more combos in `combos.def`, including hand swap features, plus combos  that output words and phrases I frequently use but too lazy to type over and over again...

 You can also start extending your own preferences/overrides in `combos-private.def`.